RNVizion/ask-the-corpus/README.md

 The live demo runs on Hugging Face Spaces. `app.py`, `requirements.txt`, and the prebuilt `chroma/` index are uploaded to the Space; the Anthropic key is set as a Space secret (`ANTHROPIC_API_KEY`).
 The Space rebuilds on upload.

+The live index also stays current on its own: a scheduled GitHub Action in this repo discovers newly published posts from the site’s feed and re-ingests when a tracked page changes, then pushes the refreshed index to the Space — running `ingest.py` by hand is only for local work.

 ## Repo layout

 ```